Jacob Meyers Player Props: Astros vs. Rangers

-He had a hitless showing in his last game (0-for-2) against the Athletics.
+In his most recent game he had a hitless showing (0-for-3) against the Rangers.

 Jacob Meyers Game Info & Props vs. the Rangers